transientlunatic/asimov/docs/source/restful-api.rst

 This page shows some basic examples of how to access the API using ``curl`` and the python ``requests`` library.

-Basics
+Logging
 ------

-Asimov provides access to some basic information about the system it's running on via the API.
+Asimov provides an interface for displaying and recording logging messages from both asimov itself and also the various pipelines it handles.

 Endpoints
 ^^^^^^^^^

 .. autoflask:: asimov.server:create_app()
    :undoc-static:
-   :blueprints: asimov
+   :blueprints: logging